Skip to content

 What Is Business Overhead Expense Insurance?

-Business Overhead Expense Insurance is designed to protect the financial foundation of your company when the owner or a key partner is unable to work due to disability.
-Unlike personal disability insurance, which pays benefits to the insured individual, BOE coverage reimburses the business for its actual fixed operating expenses.
-This ensures your practice, office, or company continues running smoothly while you recover or determine next steps.
+Business Overhead Expense Insurance is designed to protect the financial foundation of your company when an owner—or in some cases a key revenue-driving professional—can’t work due to disability.
+Unlike personal disability insurance, which pays benefits to you for household income replacement, BOE coverage reimburses the business for eligible fixed operating expenses.
+That reimbursement helps keep the business operational while you recover, decide whether to bring in temporary leadership, or implement a longer-term transition plan.

 Why Business Owners Need BOE Coverage